MicrosoftDocs/xamarin-docs/docs/essentials/open-browser.md

 # [Android](#tab/android)

-The Launch Type determines how the browser is launched:
+The Launch Mode determines how the browser is launched:

 ## System Preferred